Ket (software)

 Ket is an open source algebra editor.
-It is distinct from other editors which focus on automated computation such as integration or equation solving (Mathematica, Maple etc.) or on the presentation quality of the resulting document (e.g. LaTeX).
-The focus of Ket is to enable the user to perform algebra quickly and efficiently.
-It is therefore closer to a text editor, whiteboard or to the back of an envelope.
-However, it does provide a range of tools to automate the individual steps of algebra.
+It is distinct from editors like Mathematica and Maple and from typesetting systems like LaTeX in that its focus is primarily on interactivity, providing various features to allow for easy manipulation of algebraic equations, with the goal of providing a convenience comparable to text editors or handwriting.

 Overview

-Ket breaks equation editing into a series of small edits performed by keyboard or mouse gestures.
-This is because equations contain a wide assortment of symbols and notations, but also contain a great deal of repetition.
-As a result, it is faster to reuse existing expressions than it is to re-write them.
-This becomes even more pronounced when performing algebra which consists of modifying and combining existing expressions adding further repetition.
+Ket breaks the process of equation editing into a series of small edits performed either with the keyboard or with mouse gestures.

-Commands are built around abstract transformations of the structure of the equation.
-Some commands delete, reorganize and combine existing expressions and some add new content.
-Commands are all responsive enough to provide instantaneous updates.
-The user can therefore view an equation in conventional mathematical notation while interacting with a series of small fragments.
+Commands exist to delete, reorganize and combine existing expressions as well as to add new symbols or expressions.
+Equations often contain a great deal of repetition which can make it faster to reuse existing expressions than re-write them.
+Commands provide instantaneous updates enabling the user to view an equation in conventional mathematical notation while interacting with it as a series of small fragments.

 Representations

 Ket maintains three distinct representations of an equation.
-Equations are displayed to the user and may be exported in images in conventional mathematical notation.
-Internally it is most efficient to represent the equation as a Tree structure which standardizes direction commands.
-But when writing equation fragments or saving them to file, a custom markdown language is used which merges markdown, LaTeX and plain text mathematical notations as applicable.
+First, equations are displayed to the user and may be exported in images in conventional mathematical notation.
+Second, internally it is more efficient to represent the equation as a Tree structure which standardizes direction commands.
+Third, when writing equation fragments or saving them to file, a custom markdown language is used which merges markdown, LaTeX and plain text mathematical notations as applicable.

 Conventional mathematical notation is represented by a series of boxes within boxes each containing letters and lines to denote what function, operation, variable or value they represent.
 After each edit, equations are converted to this form and rendered.

 However, edit commands represent the equation differently and keyboard direction commands reflect this.
 Analogous to a filesystem hierarchy of files and folders within folders, each equation is represented as a Tree structure.
 Each equation in Ket is a tree of operations and functions (tree branches) and variables and values (tree leaves).

 The file format consists of its own, non-standard markdown language.
 Also, when editing, any equation fragments are typed in plain text and converted to the tree.
 The equation is represented in memory and converted to a tree map in order to display it to the user.
 The file format is plain text which is converted to and from a tree when files are loaded and saved.